data-mechanics/course-2017-fal-proj/esaracin/README.md

 	can only afford some number of patrol cars out and circulating at a given time.
 Using these crime centers, they could optimize the location of their patrols in a way to perfectly fits however many cars they are able to expend.
 Note that roughly 6.29% of the crime incidents did NOT include a location for the specified incident, and these data were dropped before clustering.

-	To get a closer look at how the BPD is dealing with crime in Boston, I also aquired a new dataset that documents FIOs, or Field Interrogation and Observations (essentially, stop and frisks) conducted by the BPD.
-Using this set, I'll consider any potential correlations between the targets chosen by the BPD for stop and frisk and the racial consistency of a given policing district.
+        race_linear_analysis.py: To get a closer look at how the BPD is dealing with crime in Boston, I also aquired a new dataset that documents FIOs, which required an update to the boston_gov_extraction.py script.
+These Field Interrogation and Observations (essentially, stop and frisks) conducted by the BPD will give some insight into how the BPD is choosing who they target for stop and frisk.
+In this script, I perform linear regression on an input dataset containing the racial consistency of Boston's policing districts, and consider any potential correlations between the targets chosen by the BPD for stop and frisk and the racial composition of a given policing neighborhood.
 This has some interesting implications, such as whether or not the BPD is biased in who it targets for stop and frisks, and how they might improve their current system.